 Over-the-counter medications can help prevent or treat many minor illnesses.

 “If you end up having a problem with diarrhea or vomiting, go to a bland diet of rice, noodles, toast, bananas and other foods that tend not to upset the stomach,” Whitaker said.

 Before your trip, ask your primary care provider if you can call with questions about non-emergency health issues while you’re gone.

-Know how to get medical help
+Know how to get medical help during a family vacation

 Seconds count in an emergency, so it’s important to know how to get medical help quickly while traveling.

 Locate nearby medical facilities before your trip.
 If you’re traveling abroad, the U.S. Embassy in your destination country can help you find an English-speaking doctor.

 Find out if your health insurance provider covers treatment at medical centers near your destination or offers international coverage for travelers.

 Losing track of a child in an unfamiliar place is one of the scariest situations a parent can imagine.
 Planning what to do if your family gets separated can help you get reunited faster.